Tivoli Day Trip from Rome: Ultimate Itinerary with Local Tips

 As you exit the villa’s building to enter the gardens, there’s a small bar inside for water, coffee, and snacks – should you need anything.

-💸 Note on Booking Tickets: If you book regular tickets online, the fee is 17 euros due to an up-charge of 2 euros for reserving in advance.
+💸 Note on Booking Tickets: If you book regular tickets online, the fee is 15 euros.
 There’s lots of opportunities for reduced prices and free entry – so check out this page before booking!

 After your visit, head into Tivoli’s charming town.
 Here you will find all sorts of restaurants and cafes lined up along cobbled streets and old buildings.
 I highly recommend Ristorante il Ciocco, my personal favorite restaurant in Tivoli.